dariol83/ccsds/eu.dariolucia.ccsds.encdec/README.md

 ## Getting started
 ### Definitions
-To use the majority of the functionalities implemented by The module, an XML file describing the packet identification criteria and the packet structure shall be defined.
+To use the majority of the functionalities implemented by the module, an XML file describing the packet identification criteria and the packet structure shall be defined.
 The XML file shall be valid against the provided XSD and shall consider also the constraints defined as part of the documentation of the JAXB classes in eu.dariolucia.ccsds.encdec.definition package.